TimofeyLednev/touchHLE-win7/README.md

-# 🕹️ touchHLE with Windows 7 & Vista SP2 Support
+# 🕹️ touchHLE with Windows 7 & Vista SP2 (with Platform Update) Support
 > Build guide using patched Rust (1.88.0) to run touchHLE for legacy Windows systems

 ---